 The challenge with being injured in an accident, is that you cannot be reimbursed for your expenses throughout your treatment by the at-fault driver's insurance.
 Once you are done seeing doctors and being treated, you must submit all of your medical bills at the end of your case to be reimbursed for the damages.
 This happens because insurance companies are not legally obligated to pay you as you incur medical expenses.

 Insurance companies use this information to their advantage because many people cannot afford to pay all the medical bills that come with being hurt in an accident.
 As bills get higher, victims are more likely to settle for a lower amount to pay off the expenses they have incurred instead of waiting to get the full value of their case.
-When times get tough and a person who was hurt in a car accident feels like the insurance company is not looking out for them, it is best to contact a car accident lawyer in Myrtle Beach to help get the full lvalue of their case.
+When times get tough and a person who was hurt in a car accident feels like the insurance company is not looking out for them .

 But won't the insurance adjuster look out for my best interests after my accident?